DandDevy/mnistDeepLearning/README.md

 I made this during a weekend in the summer.
 I had been watching videos for a while on neural networks and I had heard of TensorFlow, so wanted to try it out.

+This NN will predict handwritten numbers from 0 to 9 in a 28*28px image.

 I made this in the mnist_Ep1.ipynb file on Jupyter Notebook.

 .ipynb files are strugglying to load on github.